OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/end-user-group-mapping.md

 The Group mappings summary page shows the current mappings for this Provider.
 The display shows the Provider group(s) and end-user groups that are mapped and the current status.
 An **Inactive** status indicates that the IdP and end-user group aren't in the same stage.
 Hover over the Inactive status to learn what you need to fix to make the mapping active.

 To add a new mapping, click **Add mapping**.
-You must enter a **Claim name** and a **Group name**.
-Your IdP provides the claim value, the group claim (identifier), and the group name.
+You must enter a **Claim name** and a **Claim value (provider group)**.
+Your IdP provides the claim value (identifier) and the group claim.
 In the End-user group section, click on the group(s) you want to map, select a stage, and then click **Save**.
 When the mapping completes, end-users can log into ODC and access the apps assigned to the group.

 When an admin removes a user from an Okta group through the Okta dashboard, the user can no longer log in to the app.
 However, the user still appears as mapped in the ODC Portal.